-This requires us to confess to God that we have chosen to live apart from Him, and to commit to live a life dedicated to Him.
+This requires us to confess to God that we have chosen to live apart from him, and to commit to live a life dedicated to him.
 It is here that we can accept Jesus’ gift of having lived and died on our behalf before God, and acknowledge that this is the only way our relationship with God can be made right.
-He must not only be the guide (or Lord) of our lives, but also our Savior from spiritual death and slavery to sin.
+He must not only be the ruler (or Lord) of our lives, but also our Savior from spiritual death and slavery to sin.

 Does this mean I’ll always be happy?